 1 Name (as shown on your income tax return).
 Name is required on this line; do not leave this line blank.
 2 Business name/disregarded entity name, if different from above page 3.
 3 Check appropriate box for federal tax classification of the person whose name is entered on line 1.
-Ch following seven boxes. eck only one of the 4 Exemptions (codes apply only to certain entities, not individuals; see instructions on page 3): e. ns on l ☐ Individual/sole proprietor or ☐ C Corporation ☐ S Corporation ☐ Partnership single-member LLC ☐ Trust/estate Exempt payee code (if any) ty tio Limited liability company.
-Enter the tax classification (C=C corporation, S=S corporation, P=Partne rship) ▶ Print or type.
-See Specific Instructions on page Note: Check the appropriate box in the line above for the tax classification of the single-member of LLC if the LLC is classified as a single-member LLC that is disregarded from the owner unless the another LLC that is not disregarded from the owner for U.S. federal tax purposes.
-Otherwise, a single is disregarded from the owner should check the appropriate box for the tax classification of its own owner of the LLC is gle-member LLC that Exemption from FATCA reporting code (if any) ecit Other (see instructions) ▶ (Applies to accounts maintained outside the U.S.) Sp 5 Address (number, street, and apt. or suite no.) See instructions.
-Requester's name a and address (optional) See • 6 City, state, and ZIP code 7 List account number(s) here (optional) В. The second lead of the Alexander (TIAI) Par Social soc curity number our TIN in the appropriate box.
-The TIN provided must match the name given on line 1 to av withholding.
+Ch following seven boxes.
+4 Exemptions (codes apply only to certain entities, not individuals; see instructions on page 3): e. ns on l ☐ Individual/sole proprietor or ☐ C Corporation ☐ S Corporation ☐ Partnership single-member LLC ☐ Trust/estate Exempt payee code (if any) ty tio Limited liability company.
+Enter the tax classification (C=C corporation, S=S corporation, P=Partner rship) ▶ Print or type.
+See Specific Instructions on page Note: Check the appropriate box in the line above for the tax classification of the single-member owner.
+Do not check LLC if the LLC is classified as a single-member LLC that is disregarded from the owner unless the owner of the LLC is another LLC that is not disregarded from the owner for U.S. federal tax purposes.
+Otherwise, a single-member LLC that is disregarded from the owner should check the appropriate box for the tax classification of its owner.
+Exemption from FATCA reporting code (if any) ecit Other (see instructions) ▶ (Applies to accounts maintained outside the U.S.) Sp 5 Address (number, street, and apt. or suite no.) See instructions.
+Requester's name a and address (optional) See • 6 City, state, and ZIP code 7 List account number(s) here (optional) Do Tayyayay Idantifiaatian Numbey (TIN) Par . , Social sec curity number our TIN in the appropriate box.
+The TIN provided must match the name given on line 1 to av, withholding.
 For individuals, this is generally your social security number (SSN).
-However, 1 Old curity number reside nt alien, sole proprietor, or disregarded entity, see the instructions for Part I, later.
+However, f Old Curty number reside nt alien, sole proprietor, or disregarded entity, see the instructions for Part I, later.
 For other - - entitie s, it is your employer identification number (EIN).
 If you do not have a number, see How to ge eta LLL or , If the account is in more than one name, see the instructions for line 1.
-Also see What Name identification number er To Give the Requester for guidelines on whose number to enter. - Par II Certification Unde penalties of perjury, I certify that: 1.
+Also see What Name - identification number er To Give the Requester for guidelines on whose number to enter. - - Par II Certification Unde penalties of perjury, I certify that: 1.
 The number shown on this form is my correct taxpayer identification number (or I am waiting for a number to be iss ued to me); and 2.
-I ar Ser not subject to backup withholding because: (a) I am exempt from backup withholding, or (b vice (IRS) that I am subject to backup withholding as a result of a failure to report all interest conger subject to backup withholding; and) I have not been n otified by the Internal Revenue 3.
+I ar Ser not subject to backup withholding because: (a) I am exempt from backup withholding, or (b vice (IRS) that I am subject to backup withholding as a result of a failure to report all interest o onger subject to backup withholding; and ) I have not been no otified by the Internal Revenue 3.
 I ar a U.S. citizen or other U.S. person (defined below); and